Nov 20 2024 /

 Choose the right tools

-Now you know the processes you want to automate and the goals you want to achieve, you can start researching potential tools, apps, and platforms that can help.
-Besides having the features you need and being within your budget, we recommend choosing software that:
+Now you know the goals you want to achieve, you can start researching potential tools, apps, and platforms that can help.
+We recommend choosing software that:

 • Is intuitive and easy to use